Curtis Granderson: Minor leagues

 The Detroit Tigers selected Granderson in the third round of the 2002 MLB draft.
 The Tigers assigned Granderson to the Oneonta Tigers, their Minor League Baseball affiliate in the Class A-Short Season New York-Penn League.
 With Oneonta, Granderson batted .344 in 52 games.
 Determined to complete his college education, though the fall semester began before the minor league season ended, Granderson made arrangements to begin his senior year at UIC via internet courses.

-The Tigers assigned Granderson to the Lakeland Tigers of the Class A-Advanced Florida State League in 2003 and the Erie SeaWolves of the Class AA Eastern League in 2004.
+The Tigers assigned Granderson to the Lakeland Tigers of the Class A-Advanced Florida State League in 2003 and the Erie SeaWolves of the Double-A Eastern League in 2004.
 With the SeaWolves, Granderson hit .303 with 21 home runs and 93 RBIs.
 Baseball America named Granderson the Tigers' minor league player of the year and top prospect after the 2004 season.
 Prior to the 2005 season, Baseball America rated Granderson as the 57th best prospect in baseball.
-Granderson competed for the role as the Tigers' starting center fielder in 2005 spring training, but the organization decided he needed more seasoning, and assigned him to the Toledo Mud Hens of the Class AAA International League.
+Granderson competed for the role as the Tigers' starting center fielder in 2005 spring training, but the organization decided he needed more seasoning and assigned him to the Toledo Mud Hens of the Triple-A International League.
 With Toledo, he hit .290 with 15 home runs, 65 RBIs and 22 stolen bases.